 ABOUT AVERY HAYDEN

 Avery is currently thru-hiking southbound on the Appalachian Trail Georgia where she’s documenting her journey through Instagram and blog Go Averywhere.
 With the remaining of her thru-hike she’s raising money for Hike For Mental Health.
-She is a Staff Writer for Wander North Georgia and also an ambassador for Mountain Chicks where she leads women on outdoor hikes and adventures.
+She is a Staff Writer for Wander North Georgia.

 WORDS OF WISDOM FROM AVERY HAYDEN